A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-The second source of difficulty concerns the proof of the comparison theorem for semi-abelian schemes by reduction to the case of $p$-divisible groups.
-Roughly speaking the strategy of \cite{KT} 5.13 is to perform a parallel devissage in flat and crystalline cohomology.
-Unfortunately this devissage is merely sketched in \emph{loc. cit.} and some delicate issues are left to the reader.
-On the side of flat cohomology the main ingredient is to replace $A$ with a diagram of $p$-divisible groups using Raynaud's rigid uniformization around bad fibers.
-However a precise sheaf theoretic intrepretation is not given and the cohomological consequences are left to the reader to find.
-Here these tasks will be achieved at the end of section \ref{dipdg}.
-On the side of crystalline cohomology their first step is to define $D(A)$ by gluing \cite{BBM}'s $D(A_{|U})$ with an \emph{ad hoc} (logarithmic) Dieudonn\'e crystal on the complete neighborhood of bad points.
+The second source of difficulty concerns the proof of the comparison theorem for semi-Abelian schemes by reduction to the case of $p$-divisible groups.
+Roughly speaking, the strategy of \cite{KT} Prop.
+5.13 is to perform a parallel d\'evissage in flat and crystalline cohomology.
+Unfortunately, this d\'evissage is merely sketched in \emph{loc. cit.} and some delicate issues are left to the reader.
+On the side of flat cohomology, the main ingredient is to replace $A$ by a diagram of $p$-divisible groups using Raynaud's rigid uniformization around bad fibers.
+However a precise sheaf theoretic interpretation is not given and the cohomological consequences are left to the reader to find.
+Here these tasks will be achieved at the end of Sect. \ref{dipdg}.
+On the side of crystalline cohomology, their first step is to define $D(A)$ by gluing \cite{BBM}'s $D(A_{|U})$ with an \emph{ad hoc} (logarithmic) Dieudonn\'e crystal on the complete neighborhood of bad points.
 We will check that this definition is functorial and is the only one possible by studying the structure of the category of log $1$-motives introduced in \cite{KT}.
 Their second step is to relate the twisted syntomic complex of $D(A)$ to the one attached to the diagram of $p$-divisible groups introduced before.
 In \emph{loc. cit.} explanations are only given in the local situation and globalization is left to the reader.
-Unfortunately the local computations explained in \emph{loc. cit.
-5.14} in presence of a lifting are not enough to perform the cohomological descent hinted in \emph{loc. cit.
+Unfortunately the local computations explained in \emph{loc. cit.} Lem.
+5.14 in presence of a lifting are not enough to perform the cohomological descent hinted in \emph{loc. cit.
 5.8}.
-We solve this issue by using hypercoverings with divisors in the spirit of \cite{SN} (see \ref{lememb3}).
+We solve this issue by using hypercoverings with divisors in the spirit of \cite{NS} (see Lem. \ref{lememb3}).

-An additional new difficulty is that we have to compare the syntomic complex on the \'etale site (\ref{introSet}) (which are useful for d\'evissage) with the ones on the syntomic site (\ref{introSsyn}) (which appear in \ref{thmA}).
+An additional new difficulty is that we have to compare the syntomic complex on the \'etale site (\ref{introSet}) (which is useful for d\'evissage) with the one on the syntomic site (\ref{introSsyn}) (appearing in Thm. \ref{thmA}).
 We achieve this comparison by introducing an intermediate variant (using linearized de Rham complexes).
 A significant part of this work is thus devoted to the construction of several variants of the syntomic complex functor and to comparing them.

 \para The organization of the paper is the following. \petit